Terms and conditions

 If you need to make changes after your tour has been confirmed, for example, adding or subtracting nights, changing dates, hotels or meal plans, we will be happy to help when we can.

 Keep in mind changes are not always possible, especially when one change affects subsequent nights.
 Additionally, our outside suppliers, including hotels, often impose additional fees or penalties for changes and cancellations.
 As a result, it is in our sole discretion whether to accept a change request.
-You may be asked to pay an administrative fee in addition to any new costs incurred, which can be substantial.
+If we accept your request, you will be asked to pay an administrative fee of $300/person in addition to any new costs incurred, which can be substantial.
 Change requests should be made in writing, by email.

 Cancellations or Changes by Us and Flexibility